 - Streamlining Payments

-At the moment, payment authorisation is a complex process which can be frustrating and time consuming for both customers and vendors.
+At the moment, payment authorisation is a complex process.
+It can be frustrating and time consuming for both customers and vendors.
 In contrast, Open Banking gives third-party companies such as Paypal more authority and flexibility to process payments quickly and easily.

 How Safe is Open Banking?

 One of the biggest concerns for bank customers is how safe their data will be under Open Banking.
 Experts say that it will be as secure as existing online banking.
-Currently, customers occasionally have to share login information due to incompatible operating systems- a potential security risk.
+Currently, customers sometimes have to share login information.
+This is due to different operating systems- a potential security risk.

 With Open Banking’s new data-sharing capabilities, client’s information will actually be much safer.
 However, the experts acknowledge that there are also more opportunities for scams when more data gets moved around.

-In cases of fraudulent payments, the bank will be responsible for investigating the case and reimbursing the customer.
+In cases of fraudulent payments, the bank will be responsible for investigating the case.
+This also includes reimbursing the customer.
 It is the ICO’s responsibility to ensure that financial companies take data protection very seriously.

 When will Open Banking Become Fully Operational?

 The Open Banking directive came into effect on January 13th 2018.
-Despite repeated warnings, 6 of the big UK banks missed the deadline and needed an extension from the CMA.
+Despite repeated warnings, 6 of the big UK banks missed the deadline.
+As a result, they needed an extension from the CMA.
 The second stage of ‘managed roll-out’ lasted until mid-April 2018.
 In this time several third-party providers applied for FCA approval to gain access to data and work directly with customers.
 At the moment, only data from bank accounts are available through Open Banking.
-However, over the next two years, credit card transactions and other payment accounts information will become available.
+However, over the next two years more will become available.
+This includes credit card transactions and other payment accounts information.

-Experts predict some initial teething problems integrating the systems and issues with speed and ease of use.
-Despite this, Open Banking has the potential to revolutionise the world of finance and points towards a future of entirely virtual banking.
+Experts predict some initial teething problems integrating the systems.
+There will also be issues with speed and ease of use.
+Despite this, Open Banking has the potential to revolutionise the world of finance.
+It points towards a future of entirely virtual banking.
 This radical innovation in banking will propel us far beyond the minor advances of mobile banking and into the promising future of digital money management.